Fubini's theorem: Fubini–Tonelli theorem

 The absolute value of f in the conditions above can be replaced by either the positive or the negative part of f; these forms include Tonelli's theorem as a special case as the negative part of a non-negative function is zero and so has finite integral.
 Informally, all these conditions say that the double integral of f is well defined, though possibly infinite.

 The advantage of the Fubini–Tonelli over Fubini's theorem is that the repeated integrals of |f| may be easier to study than the double integral.
 As in Fubini's theorem, the single integrals may fail to be defined on a measure 0 set.

 For complete measures

-The versions of Fubini's and Tonelli's theorems above do not apply to integration on the product of the real line ℝ with itself with Lebesgue measure.
-The problem is that Lebesgue measure on ℝ × ℝ is not the product of Lebesgue measure on ℝ with itself, but rather the completion of this: a product of two complete measure spaces X and Y is not in general complete.
+The versions of Fubini's and Tonelli's theorems above do not apply to integration on the product of the real line $\mathbb{R}$ with itself with Lebesgue measure.
+The problem is that Lebesgue measure on $\mathbb{R}\times\mathbb{R}$ is not the product of Lebesgue measure on $\mathbb{R}$ with itself, but rather the completion of this: a product of two complete measure spaces $X$ and $Y$ is not in general complete.
 For this reason, one sometimes uses versions of Fubini's theorem for complete measures: roughly speaking, one replaces all measures with their completions.
 The various versions of Fubini's theorem are similar to the versions above, with the following minor differences: